sigboe/gslX68X/README.md

 You will need to place a firmware file at `/lib/firmware/[hid].fw` where you replace [hid] with the HID ID of your device.

 ## Using the driver
-You can start using the driver by `insmod silead.ko` in the working directory where you compiled the driver.
+You can start using the driver by `sudo insmod silead.ko` in the working directory where you compiled the driver.

 ## Installation
 Installation instructions will be added later.